The Federal Work Study program provides part-time employment opportunities for students with financial need.

 5. What does the award amount actually mean?The award amount on your financial aid award is the amount of money you can potentially earn while working on campus for one year.
 This amount is not a guarantee, but a projected amount based on a work schedule of an average of 10 hours per week.
 Federal Work Study awards result from a calculated need as determined by the FAFSA.

-6. How much can I expect to earn in an on-campus job?The minimum wage for 2015-2016 is $7.25.
+6. How much can I expect to earn in an on-campus job?The minimum wage is $7.25.
 Higher pay rates may be assigned based on the level of responsibility of the job for which you have been hired.
 The levels range from 1 to 3 plus Team Leader status.

 8. How would I receive my pay?You are required to sign up for direct deposit.
 You will receive your pay twice a month in your designated checking or savings account.